NYC Car Accident Attorney

 The time for receiving compensation varies from case to case.
 The seriousness of your injuries, whether it was a multiple-vehicle crash and the cooperation of the insurer all affect the timeline.
 The skill of your NYC car accident attorney is another consideration.
-The insurance company will often offer a low-ball settlement early on, taking advantage of your financial situation after an accident and banking on your accepting less than you need.
+The insurance company may try to take advantage of your financial situation after an accident and bank on your accepting less than you need.

-Once you do that, they will ask you to sign a waiver that precludes you from trying to file a subsequent claim for the same accident even if you need medical treatment.
-Taking your time, although hard to do when you are not working, may be beneficial since it is the best way to ensure coverage of all your medical expenses.
+Once you do that, they will ask you to sign a waiver that prevents you from trying to file a subsequent claim for the same accident even if you need medical treatment.
+Taking your time, although hard to do when you are not working, may be beneficial since it is the best way to ensure coverage of all your medical expenses and other losses.

 Do All Car Accidents Go to Trial?

 No, the majority do not.
-Instead, your lawyer might be able to negotiate a viable settlement.
+Most of the time your lawyer can negotiate a viable settlement.
 At The Platta Law Firm, our lawyers are as adept at the negotiation table as they are in the courtroom.
 However, the matter will go to court if the insurer fails to provide an offer covering their client’s damages.

-How a NYC Car Accident Lawyer Can Help
+How an NYC Car Accident Lawyer Can Help

 Your attorney will investigate the accident site to procure the evidence needed to file a claim.
 Without this evidence, the case will not be viable.
 Aside from gathering evidence at the site such as paint smears in a hit-and-run crash, they interview witnesses.
-The investigative team will also obtain street light surveillance videos as well as those from businesses nearby.
+The investigative team will also obtain traffic light surveillance videos as well as those from nearby businesses.
 If the owner of the video is reluctant to hand it over, your attorney can file a subpoena.